dantvi/smart-brain/README.md

 - Face Detection:
   - Users input an image URL.
   - The frontend sends this to the backend, which calls Clarifai’s API.
-  - The detected face box is displayed over the image.
+  - All detected face boxes are displayed over the image, supporting multiple faces in the same photo.
 - Submission Tracking:
   - Each detection increments the user's count.
   - Users can track their total processed images.